 Samuel A. T. Johnston

-Teaching Fellow, University College Dublin
+ERC Fellow in Politics, University College Dublin

 This research has been published in a variety of academic journals, including West European Politics, Party Politics, and Irish Political Studies.
 In addition, my main research focus was funded by the Irish Research Council.